GsnMithra/pdf-summarizer/README.md

 # PDF Summarizer

-PDF Summarizer is an application that leverages the power of the LLAMA (Language Model for Many Applications) model to summarize PDF documents.
+PDF Summarizer is an application that leverages the power of the LLAMA model to summarize PDF documents.
 The LLAMA model, which can be downloaded from [this link](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main), provides advanced natural language processing capabilities for generating concise and informative summaries.

 ## Features